What do you need if you want to work with young children today?

 Year Three – full-time supported work placement in a Steiner setting with 3 weekend residentials in York.
 Successful completion of this third year completes the level 5 part of the programme (this does not form part of the Early Years Educator (EYE) but is a separate Ofqual regulated qualification).
 This meets the international benchmarks formulated by International Association for Steiner/Waldorf Early Childhood Education (IASWECE) and required by Steiner Waldorf Schools Fellowship (SWSF) for those who lead Steiner Waldorf kindergartens.
 To discuss the different pathways available for year three, please contact us.

-Our next intake for Year 1 will be in October 2017.
-Enrolments for this are now welcome.
-We look forward to hearing from you.
+Our next intake for Year 1 will be in October 2018.

 The requirement for GCSE English and maths at Grade C or above has now been extended to include Level 2 Functional Skills in English and Maths.